 Our aforementioned tool is able to detect some possible issues and we are continuing to expand what it can do, but it won’t catch a lot of issues, including any of those in 300,000+ active installation plugin at the moment.

 If you want to get plugins you use checked over, that is something we offer.
 If you are paying customer of our service one of the things you get is the ability to suggest/vote for plugins from the Plugin Directory to receive a review from us and you can also order a security review separately from us.

 Proof of Concept

-The following proof of concept will cause any available cookies to be shown in alert box.
+The following proof of concept will cause any available cookies to be shown in alert box, when logged in as an Administrator.
 Major web browsers other than Firefox provide XSS filtering, so this proof of concept will not work in those web browsers.

 Make sure to replace “[path to WordPress]” with the location of WordPress.

 - November 24, 2017 – Version 7.4.3 released, which fixes vulnerability.